brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 **Earnings** gp or Influence +8

-**Benefit** bonus on [Knowledge](skills/knowledge#_knowledge) checks of one type
+**Benefit** bonus on [Knowledge](skill_dir/knowledge#_knowledge) checks of one type

-**Create** 8 Goods, 2 Influence, 7 Labor, 1 Magic (460 gp); **Time** 16 days
+**Create** 8 Goods, 2 Influence, 7 Labor, 1 Magic (460 gp; **Time** 16 days

 **Size** 4—12 squares

 **Upgrades To** Magical Repository

 A Book Repository contains shelves upon shelves of books, in addition to chairs, desks, and tables for reading and studying.
 Most repositories contain books on a wide array of topics providing a general wealth of information, but some contain books focused on a specific topic.
-When you construct a Book Repository, select one [Knowledge](skills/knowledge#_knowledge) skill.
-If someone has a question relating to that [Knowledge](skills/knowledge#_knowledge) skill and is able to spend 1 hour researching in the Book Repository, she gains a +3 bonus on the [Knowledge](skills/knowledge#_knowledge) check to answer the question.
+When you construct a Book Repository, select one [Knowledge](skill_dir/knowledge#_knowledge skill.
+If someone has a question relating to that [Knowledge](skill_dir/knowledge#_knowledge skill and is able to spend 1 hour researching in the Book Repository, she gains a +3 bonus on the [Knowledge](skill_dir/knowledge#_knowledge) check to answer the question.

 Brewery